Why is legal writing so hard? For anybody who is not a lawyer and doesn’t have to do legal drafting, you’ll just have to trust me – it really is.

 Such a style has one major problem – it lacks a discernible point.
 Many words are used, and they are frequently eloquent and delightful.

-Unfortunately, whatever concept that was sought to be established in the task becomes lost in a maze of unnecessary ink.
+Unfortunately, whatever point we were trying to make in the task becomes lost in a maze of unnecessary ink.

 Have a Defined Structure